sr99622/libonvif/onvif-gui/README.md

 ---
 Pre-installed models require [pytorch](https://pytorch.org/get-started/locally/) and other dependencies in order to run.
 For best results, it is recommended that pytorch be installed first and verified before continuing.
+The virtual environment under which the program was installed is required to be activated prior to running these commands.

 ```
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu117